JOC-2024-04-OA-0751/Function-on-Function-Gaussian-Process-with-Application-in-Robust-Design/Extended Results/README.md

 | `Figure EC4`   | The absolute error of optimal input and output estimated by different methods with $n=150$|

-## `MSD results`
+## `MUQ results`
-The `MSD results` file contains the table of the mean standard deviation (MSD) of 50 replicates for different methods for the 1-D nonlinear model, the 1-D linear model, and the 3-D nonlinear model.
+The `MUQ results` file contains the table of the mean of uncertainty quantification (MUQ) of 50 replicates for different methods for the 1-D nonlinear model, the 1-D linear model, and the 3-D nonlinear model.

 ## Robust Optimization Analysis